khadas/khadas_docs/source/vim1/UpgradeViaUSBCable.md

 **NOTE:** Root privilege required.

 ### Check the USB driver
-You must now place your VIM board into "Upgrade Mode".
+You must now place your VIMs board into "Upgrade Mode".
 See [VIM1](/vim1/HowtoBootIntoUpgradeMode.html)/[VIM2](/vim2/HowtoBootIntoUpgradeMode.html) to enter upgrade mode.
 Check to see if Ubuntu has detected your VIM1/VIM2 as a connected USB-device.
 ```
 $ lsusb | grep Amlogic